tpo/little_shell_scripts/README.md

 	    This script lists you the running firejails, lets you select one from the menu and lets you execute an action on that firejail:
-	      * get a file from that jail: will option a file selection dialogue inside the jail
+	      * get one or multiple files from that jail: will option a file selection dialogue inside the jail
 	      * put a file into the jail (currently not implemented)